CSEmbree/makemain/README.md

 On OSX and Linux:
 ```
+    cd ~/<clone_path>/makemain
 	sudo make clean
 ```
-Removes all compiled and generated files taking the state back to when it was origionally cloned.
+Removes all compiled and generated files which takes the file states back to when it was origionally cloned.